Franchise Law: Developing A Franchise System

 Franchise Legal Assistance

-I have extensive experience with all areas of franchise law, having worked in the field for more than 30 years and previously working as an attorney with the San Diego Office of the Department of Business Oversight, which handles franchise registration and enforcement for the state of California.
+The founding member of our firm, Stephen A. Colley, has extensive experience with all areas of franchise law, having worked in the field for more than 30 years and previously working as an attorney with the San Diego Office of the Department of Financial Protection & Innovation, which handles franchise registration and enforcement for the state

-As a franchiser, you will need assistance with developing the concept and then preparing the disclosure document known as the franchise disclosure document (FDD).
+As a franchisor, you will need assistance with developing the concept and then preparing the disclosure document known as the franchise disclosure document (FDD).
 The FDD must then be reviewed by the state agencies, with changes made to satisfy their requirements before registration can be completed and sales of franchises can begin.
+The process must be completed every year and in every registration state in which you want to sell franchises.